-You will be part of The Wildlife Trusts, the national voice of the 46 county Wildlife Trusts and 50 urban Wildlife Groups.
+As a volunteer, you will be part of The Wildlife Trusts, the national voice of the 46 county Wildlife Trusts and 50 urban Wildlife Groups.
 That means joining forces with over 65,000 volunteers, 300,000 members and 700 staff all working together locally and nationally to create a better future for wildlife and for people.
 You will: